povdocs/pov-mobile-stories-tool/readme.md

-# POV: Mobile Storytelling Tool
+# POV: Mobile Stories Tool

 In 2016, POV produced the first films ever made for [Snapchat Discover](http://www.pbs.org/pov/snapchatfilms/).
 We searched for tools to help us storyboard, prototype and publish what we made and we couldn't find any — other than private proprietary systems like Snapchat Discover, Instagram Stories and Twitter Moments, so we made our own!